ngimb64/Kloud-Kraken/README.md

 ## Instances

-**Note**: Pricing can be found in the Instance Types tab in the Instances subsection of EC2 service (search g4, g5, g6)
+**Note**: Pricing can be found in the Instance Types tab in the Instances subsection of EC2 service (search g4, g5, etc.)

 - g4ad.*
 - g4dn.*